home-assistant/home-assistant.io/source/_integrations/devolo_home_control.markdown

 {% endconfiguration_basic %}

 {% note %}
 Your mydevolo account is only used to acquire local credentials.
-Afterwards, communication is completely local as long as the gateway is within the same network.
+Afterward, communication is completely local as long as the gateway is within the same network.
 {% endnote %}

 ## Switches